A leader in her niche

 Alex’s exquisite photography, active philanthropy and passionate advocacy for rescue and conservation have earned her high regard among animal lovers.
 Her social media influence includes a strong following on Facebook, Twitter and Instagram.

 A published author, Alex is currently signed to leading publisher ABC Books/Harper Collins Australia.
 Her hotly anticipated ‘Perfect Imperfection – Dog Portraits of Resilience and Love’ was released in March 2018, followed up by ‘For The Love of Greyhounds’ in November 2018.
 Both books were released globally by Harper Collins 360 in 2019 and 2020.
 Please click here for information on how to order.
 Her book ‘Zen Dogs’, was published in October 2016 by Harper Collins New York.
 Her books ‘Mother Knows Best – Life Lessons from the Animal World’ and ‘Joy, A Celebration of the Animal Kingdom’ were both published in 2014 by Penguin Books Australia.
 In 2015 she collaborated as the photographer of ‘Things Your Dog Wants You to Know’ released by Penguin Books Australia.
-Alex’s latest book ‘The Quokka’s Guide to Happiness’ was released in December 2020 and sold out in two weeks.
+Alex’s latest book ‘The Quokka’s Guide to Happiness’ was released in December 2020 and all copies sold out of the supply warehouse in two weeks.

 Alex is an accomplished and inspirational public speaker.
 She uses warmth, humour and uplifting visual storytelling to engage her audience with her passions for photography, animal rescue and wildlife conservation.
 She is a popular guest speaker at photography events, conferences, expos, camera clubs, women’s groups and corporate functions and has travelled the world to present to her audiences.
 Not afraid to step out from behind the lens, she’s appeared on Channel 7’s Weekend Sunrise and Today Tonight programs, on Channel 10’s Studio 10 and on news programs in WA, South Australia and Tasmania.
 Alex is a regular guest on the WA produced TV show ‘The Couch’ and has been interviewed on Mix 94.5’s Drive Show, 6PR, 96fm, Nova 93.7 and ABC Radio National.
 She also appeared in an episode of 60 Second Docs, which was viewed by over 9 million people.

 Alex is the first female professional photography tour leader for global travel company World Expeditions.
 Her sell-out annual wildlife tours have taken her to some of the world’s most exciting animal destinations and she has ticked off all 7 continents on her travels.
+She now hosts fun and fabulous short photo breaks.

 When you come to Houndstooth Studio, you and your pet will receive the full benefit of Alex’s exceptional experience, her intuitive animal handling expertise and Houndstooth Studio’s full commitment to client satisfaction.